 To know if your citrus tree is still alive, even if it has little or no leaves, you can prune a small branch.
 If you see a green, wet inner surface, then the plant is still alive and can be saved.

-Citrus trees are evergreen plants, so they only tend to drop leaves when stressed.
+Citrus trees are evergreen trees, so they only tend to drop leaves when stressed.
 Other fruit trees, like apricots, naturally shed their leaves in the fall and winter (also called deciduous trees).

 Extreme weather, lack of nutrients, and excess water are some of the main reasons why leaves drop in citrus trees.